Home | Products | Documentation

 EncodeBase64( pBuffer, nBufferLen )

-2. Use paths for quicker navigation.
-Call FindElem with paths such as "/Message/Payload/Buyer" to go directly to the desired element in one function call rather than several.
-Or use //Buyer to find elements with the tag name Buyer anywhere, plus use simple predicates [n], [@attrib] and [CHILDTAG], and the GetElemPath method.
-You also get the FindGetData and FindSetData methods which in combination with paths are especially useful in applications where you are treating the XML document like hierarchical structures.
+3. Use paths for quicker navigation.
+For example, use while ( xml.FindElem("//a") ) to loop through all hyperlinks in an HTML document.
+Or specify "/Message/Payload/Buyer" to go directly to the desired element in one function call rather than several.
+Even use simple predicates [n], [@attrib] and [CHILDTAG], and the GetElemPath method.
 See Paths In CMarkup.

 GetElemPath()

-3. Remove attributes.
+4. Remove attributes and see if they exist.
 In the Evaluation version you cannot actually remove attributes, you can only set the value to an empty string.
-The Developer version supports removing attributes.
+The Developer version supports removing attributes as well as testing whether an attribute exists.

 RemoveAttrib( szAttrib )